fockee/fockee.github.io/index.md

 He is open to discussions.

-- Learning Theory Seminar (2022 fall) on the book:
-    - [Learning Theory from First Principles][7], by Francis Bach.

 - Feature Learning Seminar (2022 spring) on papers:
     - the Tensor Program series, by [Greg Yang](https://www.microsoft.com/en-us/research/people/gregyang/), et al.